nuxt-ui-templates/starter-laravel/README.md

 Open http://localhost in your browser.

-To use SSR you need to run the following command in a separate terminal:
+To test your SSR build you need to run the following commands:

 ```bash
 ./vendor/bin/sail pnpm build:ssr